Interconectando/Guide-to-Install-Frappe-ERPNext-in-Ubuntu-22.04-LTS/README.md

 Now you have the application installed in your environment.
 The next step is to install the application on-site, but before that, we need to create a new site.

-To create a site we will use the bench command as below
+To create a site, we will use the bench command as below

-    bench new-site erp.YOURDOMAIN.COM
+    bench new-site erp.YOURDOMAIN.COM     # i'm using "erp" as a subdomain on my domain where I will deploy my site

 Now site is deployed, by default frappe application will be installed at site.
-Don’t open the site yet, because we need to install ERPnext to the site.
+Don’t open the site yet, because we need to install ERPNext to the site.

 #### Make sure your sub-domain properly configured to access this server, where you hosted your domain.